amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 #### Faber-Castell (DE)

 ***FC 8/10***—As an engineering student in the 1980s in Burma, I used the FC 8/10 circular slide rule, shown below, which was a hand-me-down from my engineer aunt.
 The FC 8/10 is a simplex circular rule.
 It uses aesthetically pleasing pale yellow and pale green backgrounds for some of the scales.
 I consider this slide rule one of the prettiest of all engineering tools.
+I liked the FC 8/10, not only for its beauty, but also because it was well made, accurate, inexpensive, unique, and compact.
 All the scales are engraved onto the exposed plastic face.
 The outer portion of the face is fixed to the body, and the rotatable inner portion of the face is operated using both thumbs, pushing against each other.
 And the cursor with the hairline rotates across the scales on the face.

 ![FC 8/10](./figures/SlideRules/FC8-10/front.jpg)